Review Β· 2026

 Where SignNow distinguishes itself is in authentication depth.
 Most competitors offer one or two signer verification methods.
 SignNow provides four: email verification, SMS one-time codes, password-gated access, and phone call confirmation.
 The Enterprise plan layers on advanced threat protection β€” behavioral analysis and anomaly detection designed to catch unauthorized access before it reaches documents.

 The compliance portfolio is the strongest in this price segment.
 SOC 2 Type II β€” not Type I, meaning auditors verified sustained operational compliance over time, not just a point-in-time snapshot.
 GDPR compliance for European operations.
-And on the Business Cloud plan, two regulatory certifications that few mid-market platforms carry: HIPAA for healthcare organizations (with proper BAA arrangements), and 21 CFR Part 11 for life sciences companies operating under FDA electronic signature requirements.
+And on the Site License plan, two regulatory certifications that few mid-market platforms carry: HIPAA for healthcare organizations (with proper BAA arrangements), and 21 CFR Part 11 for life sciences companies operating under FDA electronic signature requirements.
 That 21 CFR Part 11 credential alone eliminates most of SignNow's competitors from pharmaceutical and clinical trial use cases.

 Additional enterprise controls include SSO integration, role-based team permissions, and organizational access policies. airSlate also maintains a public Bug Bounty Program, inviting external researchers to test the platform's defenses continuously.